marcelo-sf/ubiquitous-octo-waffle/README.md

-# AdaptorExp
+# MapperExp

 A tiny, deterministic transformation layer that maps data from a source object to a target shape using a declarative mapping and small, pure transform functions.

 - **Predictable input to transforms.** Transforms always receive a named object whose keys mirror your `sources` declaration (plus `{ source }` in context).
 - **Clear error reporting.** Any thrown error is wrapped with the target path:
   `Transformation failed at field "path.to.field": <reason>`.
 - **Validation built in.** Type + constraints (string/number/boolean/array/object/null) are supported.
 - **No mutation.** Neither the source object nor the mapping is ever mutated.